Laboratory Training 3

 The previous examples of calculating the sum:

-can be implemented using a for
+can be implemented using a for loop:

-int y = 0; for (int i = 1; i <= n; i++) { y += i * i; }
+int y = 0;for (int i = 1; i <= n; i++) { y += i * i; }

 In this example, the variable i (the loop parameter) is created in the loop header.
 The scope of this variable is limited to the header and body of the loop, and the lifetime is limited to the execution time of the loop steps.
 This approach is recommended because there is no possibility of using a previously created variable and losing its previous value.
 In all cases, a new variable is created, even if a variable with the same name was previously created.
 After the loop ends, the parameter created in the header cannot be used.